vasconeves/machine_learning/clustering_with_high-dimensional_data.md

 plt.show()
 ```

 This code produces the following plot.
-Of course we only obtain one point for each class.
+Of course we only obtain one point for each class, and we lose the information about its variation.

 ![](pics/mds_means.png)